-\textbf{Infinite order automorphisms.} At the other extreme, we might wonder which $\raag$, if any, have $\out(\autraag)$ of infinite order.
+\textbf{Infinite order automorphisms.} Theorem C showed that it is possible for $\out(\outraag)$ to be infinite, however the question of whether $\out(\autraag)$ can be infinite is still open.
 An obvious approach to this problem is to exhibit an element $\alpha \in \out(\autraag)$ of infinite order.
 The approach taken in Section 4, involving graphs $\Gamma$ with no SILs, might seem hopeful, as we certainly know of infinite order non-inner elements of $\aut(\pc (\raag))$: in particular, dominated transvections and partial conjugations.
 A key property that allowed us to extend $\eta_{c,j} \in \aut(\pc(\raag))$ to an element of $\aut(\autraag)$ was that it respected the natural partition of the partial conjugations by their conjugating vertex.
 More precisely, $\eta_{c,j}$ sent a partial conjugation by $v \in V$ to a string of partial conjugations, also by $v$.
 This ensured that the action of $I_\Gamma$ on $\pc(\raag)$ was preserved when we extended $\eta_{c,j}$ to be the identity on $I_\Gamma$.

 It might be hoped that we could find a transvection $\tau \in \aut(\pc(\raag))$ which also respected this partition, as $\tau$ could then easily be extended to an infinite order element of $\aut(\autraag)$.
 However, it is not difficult to verify that whenever $\Gamma$ has no dominated vertices, as in Section 4, no such $\tau$ will be well-defined.
 Similarly, the only obvious way to extend a partial conjugation $\gamma \in \pc(\pc(\raag))$ is to an element of $\inn(\aut(\raag))$.
 This leads us to formulate the following open question.